ni/niveristand-fpga-addon-custom-device/Docs/Developer Guide.md

 ## Special IP Data Types

 The **FPGA Addon Custom Device** supports using the [Speciality IO](https://github.com/ni/niveristand-fpga-addon-speciality-io) IP.
-This IP extends the support for the FPGA Addon by allowing the generation of Pulse-Width Modulation signals, sinewave signals, digital wheel speed sensor simulation and other.
+This IP extends the support for the FPGA Addon by allowing the generation of Pulse-Width Modulation signals, sinewave signals, digital wheel speed sensor simulation and others.

 ## Adding Additional Scripting Functionality